Cheryl Gillan

 Dame Cheryl Elise Kendall Gillan DBE (/ˈgɪlən/; 21 April 1952 – 4 April 2021) was a British politician who served as Member of Parliament (MP) for Chesham and Amersham from 1992 until her death in 2021.
 A member of the Conservative Party, she served as Secretary of State for Wales from 2010 to 2012.

 Before her parliamentary career, Gillan was a marketing executive for several companies.
 She was first elected to the House of Commons in 1992 and served as an MP for 29 years.
 She was a junior minister for Education and Employment from 1995 to 1997 in John Major's government.
-After 1997, she served as a Conservative whip and as a spokesperson for Trade and Industry, foreign affairs and home affairs.
+In opposition, she served as a Conservative whip and as a spokesperson for Trade and Industry, foreign affairs and home affairs.
 She was the Shadow Welsh Secretary from 2005 to 2010.
 She served in David Cameron's cabinet as Secretary of State for Wales after the 2010 general election until a reshuffle in September 2012.
 She was awarded a damehood in the 2018 New Year Honours.

 Early life

-Cheryl Elise Kendall Gillan was born in Llandaff, a district of Cardiff, in 1952.
+Cheryl Elise Kendall Gillan was born in Llandaff, a district of Cardiff, on 21 April 1952.
 Her father, Major Adam Mitchell Gillan, was a former British Army officer and a director of a steel company, while her mother, Mona Elsie Freeman, was a Wren.
 She was brought up in South Wales and her family farms near Usk.
 She was educated at Elm Tree House and Norfolk House primary schools in Cardiff before her family left Wales when she was aged 11.
 Gillan attended the independent Cheltenham Ladies' College and the College of Law.
 She was a member of the Chartered Institute of Marketing.